molgenis/molgenis/docs/guide-using-an-ide-for-backend.md

   ```
 * Deployment: Select `+` -> `artifact` -> `molgenis-app:war exploded`
 * Application context: Select `/`
+* Select the OpenJDK 11 JRE in the 'JRE' property
 * Go back to the first tab, you should now have more options in the update and frame deactivation pulldowns.
 * Select On Update: Redeploy, don't ask (This is the action that will triggered when you press the blue reload button in the run view)
 * Select On frame deactivation: Update resources (This is the action that will be triggered whenever you tab out of IntelliJ)